 We will consider whether your funded supports enable you to pursue your goals and aspirations when we decide to approve your plan.

-You can read our planning booklet, which has space to record your goals and some ideas about setting goals.
+You can read our Booklet 2 - Creating your NDIS plan, which has space to record your goals and some ideas about setting goals.
 You can also talk to us about your goals from previous plans.

 You can get help from others to set your goals.
 This includes friends, family, service providers, plan developers or Local Area Coordinators.